Rifle Scope Adjustment

 with your scope.
 The slightest variance can make a huge difference.

 the scope.
-This may sound incredibly basic to some shooters, but there are a LOT of good shooters out there that could
+This information may sound incredibly basic to some shooters, but there are a LOT of good shooters out there that could

 cut their groups by almost 30% if they just knew how to make this scope adjustment properly.
-If you look around, I
+If you look around, I guarantee that you'll

-guarantee that you'll find shooters with great equipment, that have never gleaned this information from some of the poorly
+find shooters with great equipment, that have never gleaned this information from the instructions supplied by scope manufacturers.

+calibrated.
 Others will paint a few dots on their scope representing 50 yard increments - exactly where they should be for each distance.
 Keep